jaredly/j2/Roadmap.md

 		- ooooof. how do I .. capture the fact that ... the parent ... ugh I'll maybe just stick the whole switch onto the dealio. don't love it.
-	- [ ] see if it can all come together???
+	- [x] see if it can all come together???

+NOW YES

+- [ ] switch -> if-let
+	- lol ok this is causing some problems!
+- [ ] if-let needs to refine the types my good folks! no two ways about it. which meeeans, we need a way to set locals in the `else` side of the if-let... probably by pulling another fast one and putting the whole if on the context. and makeing an `IfElse` node, that we can visitor it up on.

 - [ ] then we can actually start into some of those eff paper examples!
 	That would be charming.